websights

 Figure 4: Quarter symmetrical model extracted with two Split operations.

-Figure 5: Quarter model imported to the Workbench, ready for simulation
+Figure 5: Quarter model after the modifications, ready for simulation.

 1.1 Create a Nonlinear Structural Analysis